bjorns/aem-cmd/README.md

 The ```execute()``` method takes a server argument containing all info on the currently selected server and argv is a list of tool arguments starting with the tool name.
-See for example the bundles tool for info on how to use the optparse package to add tool specific options.
+See for example the bundle-tool for info on how to use the optparse package to add tool specific options.

 And that is pretty much it.
 The tool does not have to have any specific name